Paul Collins Appiah Ofori: Employment

-Appiah-Ofori worked as the chief executive officer for SIO Industries in Aseba, Delta State, Nigeria from 1987 to 1996.
+Appiah-Ofori worked as the chief executive officer for SIO Industries in Asaba, Delta State, Nigeria from 1987 to 1996.

 Politics

 He was first chosen to speak and be a representative to the body electorate in 1996 and held his seat in the 2000, 2004 and 2008 Ghanaian parliamentary political decision elections.
 He is an individual from the New Patriotic Party.
-He was elected as the Member of Parliament for the Asikuma-Odoben-Brakwa constituency in the 5th parliament of the 4th republic of Ghana.
+He was elected as the member of parliament for the Asikuma-Odoben-Brakwa constituency in the 5th parliament of the 4th republic of Ghana.
 He was elected with 18,908 out of the 37,015 valid votes cast, equivalent to 48.9% of the total valid votes cast.
 He was elected against Georgina Nkrumah Aboah of the National Democratic Congress, Anthony Robert Frempong of the Democratic Freedom Party and Comfort Willson Aggrey of the Convention People's Party.
 These obtained 47.88%, 1.29% and 1.95% respectively of total valid votes cast.